Sidhant1s/RideEase-App/README.md

 - Manual planning and architectural design

 ## 📄 Documentation
-See `rideease_description.pdf` for complete system overview, use cases, and feature flow.
+See RideEase_Project_Overview for complete system overview, use cases, and feature flow.

 ## 🧪 Current Status
 🚧 Work In Progress – Some features (UI logic, alert triggers) are under development.
 The code is uploaded as a functional base and concept proof.